 The end result?
 With seriously sore feet and many wonderful conversations later, I can say it was the most fun I have had at this show in years!
 Truth be told, probably one of the most productive as well.
 I had opportunities for a number of impromptu meetings with others that also had no idea I would be there either.
 It was a chance to breathe, spend time with people and really be there.
 I was not thinking about when my next appointment was, or how I had to cut short a conversation.
 Just be fully present.
 How many of us can say in our frantic lives we are just there, fully there for the conversation?
 What might happen if we were?

-As we enter this Memorial Day weekend and summer season, have you thought of where you could use a little more intentional serendipity?
+Have you thought of where you could use a little more intentional serendipity?
 I myself am taking a break from the conference circuit for a few months.
 You’ll see me emerge again this fall with some exciting new things coming.
 I’ll still be doing webinars this summer, but am in full skunk works mode on a few new things I’m not quite ready to share.
 In the mean-time, I’m giving myself more time for serendipity.
 How about you?